In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 --

-We're now going to start our tmux session with the following command:
+We have started a tmux session, and you can join with the following command:

 ```shell
 tmux attach